OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Shared User Interface utilities.
 This is primarily made up of convenience/extension functions relating to Views, Resources, Configurations, and Contexts.
 It also contains some dedicated utilities, such as:
 - The Accent Management system
-- `newMenu` and `ActionMenu`, which automates menu creation for most datatypes
+- `newMenu` and `ActionMenu`, which automates menu creation for most data types
-- `memberBinding` and `MemberBinder`, which allows for viewbindings to be used as a member variable without memory leaks or nullability issues.
+- `memberBinding` and `MemberBinder`, which allows for ViewBindings to be used as a member variable without memory leaks or nullability issues.